 Jupiter and Neighboring Planets

 Jupiter's gravitation attraction has profound effects on the rest of the planets in the solar system.
 It protects the inner planets from asteroid impacts by attracting asteroids and altering their trajectories.
-It also causes Mars to orbit in an elliptical path around the sun, which has an effect on the seasons on that planet.
+It also causes Mars to orbit in a path around the sun that's more oval and less of a perfect circle than most other planets, which has an effect on its seasons.
 The gravitational pull of Jupiter also perturbs Mercury's orbit, which is already highly eccentric, and it may lead to the destruction of that planet, according to astrophysicists Jacques Laskar and Gregory Laughlin.
 Their computer simulations predict that Mercury could crash into the sun, Venus or Earth, or be ejected from the solar system, in about 5 to 7 billion years.